 This is definitely one of my top tips for working remotely.

-8. Eat Meals for 30 to 60 Minutes As You Would in an office
+8. Eat Meals for 30 to 60 Minutes Like You Would in an Office

 When working as a freelancer, don’t forget to take a snack or lunch break.
 Try to refrain from eating from your desk to get tasks done on time or else you might mess up your work/life balance without realizing it.